lingjzhu/charsiu/README.md

 ## Charsiu: A transformer-based phonetic aligner [[arXiv]](https://arxiv.org/abs/2110.03876)

-**Note.** This is a preview version.
-The aligner is under active development.
+**Note.** The aligner is under active development.
 New functions, new languages and detailed documentation will be added soon!
+Give us a start if you like our project!

 ### Intro
 **Charsiu** is a phonetic alignment tool, which can: